Frequently Asked Questions

 Our clients include PR teams behind Olympic champions to Grammy winners.
 Blinder started in pro sport, where our customers include:

-- pro sports teams (from English football to America’s Cup sailing)
+- pro sports teams (from the Premier League of English football to sailing’s America’s Cup)

 - national governing bodies (like New Zealand Rugby and the Australian Football League)